PlanB-Network/bitcoin-educational-content/tutorials/privacy/joinBot/en.md

 Furthermore, the advantage of StonewallX2 over a Stowaway-type PayJoin is that it can be used in any situation.
 The actual recipient of the payment does not contribute any inputs to the transaction.
 Thus, a StonewallX2 can be used to pay at any merchant accepting Bitcoin, even if the merchant does not use Samourai or Sparrow.
 On the other hand, the main disadvantage of this transaction structure is that it requires a collaborator who is willing to use their bitcoins to participate in your payment.
 If you have bitcoin friends willing to help you in any situation, this is not a problem.
 However, if you don't know any other Samourai Wallet users, or if no one is available to collaborate, then you are stuck.

-However, there is a Telegram group where you can find other Samourai users who are willing to collaborate with you.
-You can find it by clicking here.

 To solve this problem, the Samourai team recently added a new feature to their application: JoinBot.

 # What is JoinBot?